Nasi Lemak

 As the nasi lemak recipe requires 0.5 cup of coconut milk, the suggested amount of water needs to be reduced accordingly.
 That is to use 1.5 cup of water instead plus 0.5 cup of coconut milk to one cup of rice.
 Hence, the ratio of 2:1

-To reduce the amount of saturated fat, simply reduce the amount of coconut milk.
+To reduce the amount of saturated fat, you can reduce the amount of coconut milk.

 Nasi lemak is a great recipe for gatherings especially when you are planning to introduce Malaysian food to foreign guests.
 To make it more authentic, wrap nasi lemak in banana leaves to make it distinctively a Malaysian tradition.